Franz Brentano: Life

 Brentano was born at Marienberg am Rhein, near Boppard.
 He was son of Christian Brentano, brother of Lujo Brentano, and paternal nephew of Clemens Brentano and Bettina von Arnim, and of Gunda (née Brentano) and Friedrich von Savigny.
 His paternal grandfather was of Italian descent, and some of his ancestors are Sophie von La Roche and Johann Philipp Stadion, Count von Warthausen.

-He studied philosophy at the universities of Munich, Würzburg, Berlin (with Adolf Trendelenburg) and Münster.
+He studied philosophy at the Ludwig-Maximilians-Universität München, the University of Würzburg, the Friedrich Wilhelm University of Berlin (with Adolf Trendelenburg) and the University of Münster.
 He had a special interest in Aristotle and scholastic philosophy.
 He wrote his dissertation in 1862 at Tübingen under the title Von der mannigfachen Bedeutung des Seienden nach Aristoteles (On the Several Senses of Being in Aristotle).
 His thesis advisor was Franz Jakob Clemens.
 Subsequently, he began to study theology and entered the seminary in Munich and then Würzburg.
 He was ordained a Catholic priest on 6 August 1864.

-In 1866 he defended his habilitation thesis, Die Psychologie des Aristoteles, insbesondere seine Lehre vom Nous Poietikos (The Psychology of Aristotle, in Particular His Doctrine of the Active Intellect, published 1867), and began to lecture at the University of Würzburg.
+In 1866, he defended his habilitation thesis, Die Psychologie des Aristoteles, insbesondere seine Lehre vom Nous Poietikos (The Psychology of Aristotle, in Particular His Doctrine of the Active Intellect, published 1867), and began to lecture at the University of Würzburg.
 His students in this period included, among others, Carl Stumpf and Anton Marty.
 Between 1870 and 1873, Brentano was heavily involved in the debate on papal infallibility in matters of Faith.
 A strong opponent of such dogma, he eventually gave up his priesthood and his tenure in 1873.
-He remained, however, deeply religious and dealt with the topic of the existence of God in lectures given at the Universities of Würzburg and Vienna.
+He remained, however, deeply religious and dealt with the topic of the existence of God in lectures given at the University of Würzburg and the University of Vienna.

-In 1874 Brentano published his major work, Psychology from an Empirical Standpoint.
-From 1874 to 1895 he taught at the University of Vienna, Austria-Hungary.
+In 1874, Brentano published his major work, Psychology from an Empirical Standpoint.
+From 1874 to 1895, he taught at the University of Vienna, Austria-Hungary.
 Among his students were Edmund Husserl, Sigmund Freud, Tomáš Masaryk, Rudolf Steiner, Alexius Meinong, Carl Stumpf, Anton Marty, Kazimierz Twardowski, and Christian von Ehrenfels and many others (see School of Brentano for more details).
 While he began his career as a full ordinary professor, he was forced to give up both his Austrian citizenship and his professorship in 1880 in order to marry Ida Lieben (Austro-Hungarian law denied matrimony to persons who had been ordained priests even if they later had resigned from priesthood), but he was permitted to stay at the university only as a Privatdozent.
 After the departure of Twardowski back to Lwów and the death of his wife in 1894, Brentano retired and moved to Florence in 1896, where he married his second wife, Emilie Ruprecht, in 1897.
 He transferred to Zürich at the outbreak of the First World War, where he died in 1917.